taruncodeplace6666/DigitalTwin_EV_motor/README.md

 # DigitalTwin_EV_motor

-his project implements a real-time Electric Vehicle (EV) Digital Twin using cloud-based IoT services and 3D visualization.
+The project implements a real-time Electric Vehicle (EV) Digital Twin using cloud-based IoT services and 3D visualization.
 The system simulates EV sensor data (such as motor speed, battery parameters, and temperature) and streams it to AWS for monitoring, analytics, and visualization inside a 3D digital twin environment.

 The goal of this project is to demonstrate how industrial IoT data can be integrated with a cloud-powered digital twin to enable real-time monitoring, predictive insights, and intelligent decision-making.
 # aws architecture